 The one that goes something like this…

-How do I learn all this sh*t in as less time as possible?
+How do I learn all this stuff without going crazy?

 And well, I have a few theories about that.

-Footnote: This is one of my favourite videos ever explaining what it can be like studying medicine later in life.
-Many things here?
-Parallel to my own experiences too.
+Footnote: This is one of my favourite videos explaining what it can be like studying medicine later in life.
+Many things here parallel my own experiences.
+Well worth the watch!